Passover Food 101

 Lamb Tagine and Syrah (Shiraz)

 Syrah and Lamb are a match made in heaven.
 Why?
 Lamb can be quite fatty and succulent.
 It also has a full spectrum of flavor, an innate gamey quality, not to mention it’s often cooked with complex sweet spice blends.
 Syrah, especially bigger and bolder new world styles, has a notorious spicy finish.
 Barrel aging can add an element of sweet, smoky spice, which is a welcome counterpart to the lamb.

-Try: Gilgal Syrah 2018 – Golan Heights Winery’s best-selling Syrah is richly spiced, medium bodied and has a never-ending finish that will uplift all of those spices.
+Try: Gilgal Syrah 2020 – Golan Heights Winery’s best-selling Syrah is richly spiced, medium bodied and has a never-ending finish that will uplift all of those spices.
 This wine tends to sell out fast.
 As slightly jammier back-up, try their Cabernet-Merlot Blend.
 Kosher for Passover.
 Not Mevushal.

 Another slightly lighter-bodied, but just as tasty option is Twin Suns Reserve Syrah 2019 from California.
 Kosher for Passover.
 Not Mevushal.

 Stuffed Zucchini and Dry, Mineral White Wine